Quentin Tarantino

 Quentin Tarantino on the set of 'Grindhouse'

 Overall, writing the script for "Inglourious Basterds" (2009) took Tarantino 10 years.
-He devised an alternate history of World War II, based on real events.
+He crafted an alternate history of World War II, based on real events.
 The main roles were played by actors from different countries: Brad Pitt, Mélanie Laurent, Til Schweiger, Daniel Brühl.
-Again, the theme of violence as a method of solving problems in the absence of other means comes to the forefront in the plot.
+Once again, violence as a way to solve problems when all else fails takes center stage in the plot.

 Quentin Tarantino is working on the movie 'Inglourious Basterds'